 Type of frame: Open frame and closed frame press

 Due to their construction, there are two types of presses: the open frame and closed frame presses.
 Open frame presses are less strong and less rigid so they are useful for smaller work operations.
 These presses are available up to 200-tonne capacity and 90 to 140 strokes per minute.

-Note : Closed frame presses often have inclined press frame which allow removal of stamped part by gravity.
+Note: Closed frame presses often have an inclined press frame that allows removal of the stamped part by gravity.

 No. of slides: Single, double and triple action press

 According to the no. of slides, there are single, double, and triple action presses.